 Where to hunt Impala

 Herds of Impala may be found roaming the savannah, scrub and bush landscapes in the southern and eastern part of the African continent.
 Biologists divide the antelope into two subspecies: Common and Black-Faced.
 Trophy books and hunting clubs further divide the Common Impala into Southern and East African varieties.
-Southern Impala hunting is legal in Mozambique, Namibia and South Africa, while East-African Impala offers exist in Tanzania.
+Southern Impala hunting is legal in Botswana, Mozambique, Namibia, South Africa, Zambia, Zimbabwe and East-African Impala offers exist in Tanzania.
 Black-faced Impala can only be hunted in Namibia.
 Some outfitters in South Africa also have some of the bred colour variants on their price lists; these include Black Impala, Saddleback Impala, White Impala and White-flanked Impala.